 - Hours: open from 6 a.m. to 12 a.m.

 Located on the southern part of Venice Beach, there is a the1,300-foot concrete fishing pier, built-in 1963.
 The pier offers great views, including watching the surfers which is my favorite thing to do.
 Enjoy a stroll while you appreciate the breathtaking views, and take some beautiful pictures here.
 Occasionally you can see dolphins too.

-PRO-TIP: If you feel hungry, grab a fish taco at the Venice Whaler, which is just a few minutes’ walk from the pier.
+PRO-TIP: If you feel hungry, grab a fish taco at the Venice Whaler, which is just a few minutes’ walks from the pier.

 3. Visit the Venice Canals